-"The United States agree to possess the Cherokees, and to guaranty it to them forever, and that guarantee is hereby solemnly pledged, of seven millions of acres of land, to be bounded as follows:" [Here the boundaries are described, and the same article continues:] "In addition to the seven millions of acres thus provided for and bounded, the United States further guarantee to the Cherokee nation a perpetual outlet west, and a free and unmolested use of all the country lying west of the western boundary of the above described limits, and as far west as the sovereignty of the United States and their right of soil extends."
+"The United States agree to possess the Cherokees, and to guaranty it to them forever, and that guarantee is hereby solemnly pledged, of seven millions of acres of land, to be bounded as follows:" [Here the boundaries are described, and the same article continues:] "In addition to the seven millions of acres thus provided for and bounded, the United States further guarantee to the Cherokee nation a perpetual outlet west, and a free and unmolested use of all the country lying west of the western boundary of the above described limits, and as far west as the sovereignty of the kees," from this country in future.

+United States and their right of soil extends."